Pe3pro/GitForTeamStory/README.md

 8. And then, the cat walked in and said, "Meow meow, can I have some food, please?"

-9. In the forest, the detective discovered… something.
+9. In the forest, the detective discovered… a glowing notebook floating in midair!
+When they opened it, the page started writting by themselves.
-   (What did they find?)

-10. The ending… well, we don’t really have one.
-Please fix this.
+10. And so, the detective realized that everyone were all characters inside the notebook.